Northern State Parkway: Changes since completion

-On June 9, 1965, the brand new extension of the Northern State would be opened to traffic, moving the eastern terminus to just north of the then-new Suffolk County headquarters and police headquarters.
-The project cost $4 million and removed the automatic turns to the Sunken Meadow and Sagtikos.
-Also the LISPC announced the widening at the western end would start later in the year.
-On November 28, 1965, the LISPC announced widening of the congested sections of both the Grand Central and Northern State between the I-295 (the Clearview Expressway) and Old Westbury.
+On June 9, 1965, the extension of the Northern State to Veterans Memorial Highway in Hauppauge opened to traffic, with the parkway's new eastern terminus being just northwest of the then-new Suffolk County government and police headquarters.
+The project cost $4 million and removed the automatic turns to the Sunken Meadow and Sagtikos..

+The LISPC also announced in 1965 that a widening at the western end would start later in the year.
+On November 28, 1965, the LISPC announced widening of the congested sections of both the Grand Central and Northern State between the Clearview Expressway (I-295) and Old Westbury.
 While federal funding helped paid the Grand Central portion of the $20 million project, the $11.5 million for the Northern State came out of the New York State budget.
 The project would not cost any homes to be taken down, but would cost a lot of trees to be taken down along the roadway.
-The project would also reconstruct the interchange of the Clearview, Grand Central and Hillside Avenue for a future extension of the Clearview to the Nassau Expressway.
+The project would also reconstruct the interchange of the Clearview, Grand Central, and Hillside Avenue for a future extension of the Clearview to the Nassau Expressway.
 Robert Moses announced that the project would begin in Spring 1966.

-Construction of the widening however, did not being until 1967, with a cost that had ballooned to $16.7 million (1969 USD), expanding the new parkway from four lanes to six to Glen Cove Road.
-The LISPC also announced on January 2, 1969, that the project would be completed during the middle of 1969.
+Construction of the widening project, however, did not being until 1967, with a cost that had ballooned to $16.7 million (1969 USD); the project saw the parkway be widened from four lanes to six as far east as Glen Cove Road.
+On January 2, 1969, the LISPC announced that the project would be completed later that year.